krigjo25/console-Games-py/README.md

 ## Notes from the developer
 Created with love, for python programming,

-Thanks for reading, and have a blessed day,
+Thanks for reading, and have a glorious rest of the day,
 @krigjo25